Facts About COVID-19 Virus

 2. How does it compare with the Flu?

 The flu causes 400,000 deaths worldwide each year, but can be prevented by the flu vaccine.
-Covid-19 is expected to kill many millions worldwide (at least 10 times as many) and there will be no vaccine for Covid-19 for another 12-18 months.
+Covid-19 is expected to kill many millions worldwide (at least 10 times as many) and there would be no vaccine for Covid-19 for 9-18 months after it was discovered.

 3. How does it compare with the greatest of past virus pandemics?